Mirkazemi/CollaborativeCoding/Tutorial.md

 ```

 ### Initiating a Git Repository
 Generally there are two methods for obtaining a repository.
-The first one is to convert a dictory on your computer into a repository and the second one is to clone a remote repository.
+The first one is to convert a directory on your computer to a repository and the second one is to clone a remote repository.
 The second method will be explained in the sections related to using Github and Gitlab.

-If you have project folder that is not under version control then you first need to go to that directory.
+If you have a project folder that is not under version control then you first need to go to that directory.
 ```console
 $ cd path/to/myproject
 ```
-In this toturial, we create a new project folder.
+In this tutorial, we create a new project folder.
 ```console
 $ cd path/to/somewhere
 $ mkdir myproject
 $ cd myproject
 ```
-Now you are ready to initiat the a Git repositoryby by typing:
+Now you are ready to initiate the a Git repository by typing:
 ```console
 $ git init
 ```
 ### Tracking the files
 Before going to the next step, we need to know the meaning of **tracked** and **untracked** files in a repository.
-The tracked files are those one for whom you have snapshot from the last changes.
-The untracked one are the files that have been edited but the last changes have not tracked by the Git.
-So if we create a new file (not an empty file) it is an untracked file until we ask the repository to recond a snapshot of the file.
+The tracked files are those one for which you have a snapshot from the last changes.
+The untracked one are the files that have been edited but the last changes have not been tracked by Git.
+So if we create a new file (not an empty file) it is an untracked file until we ask the repository to record a snapshot of the file.
 Let's try it.
 We create a file, for example a Hello World python script and check how Git recognizes this file.

 Creating the file:
 ```console
 $ echo "print(f'Hello World')" > helloworld.py
 ```
-To check the status of the files in repository we use ```status``` option.
+To check the status of the files in the repository we use the ```status``` option.
 ```console
 $ git status
 ```